SoftEngResearch/emop/README.md

 ### STARTS Maven Plugin

-Make sure you install the `impacted-both-ways` branch of [STARTS](https://github.com/TestingResearchIllinois/starts) by following its installation guide, or run the following:
+Make sure you install the `impacted-both-ways` branch of [STARTS](https://github.com/TestingResearchIllinois/starts) by following its installation guide, or run the following **inside** the `emop` repository:

 ```bash
 bash scripts/install-starts.sh